roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

  "You're so tight, so tight," muttered the stud fucking her, staring at her pretty face and her sexy titties, "I can't believe you're just 18, you're so fucking hot, I can't believe we're doin' this!"

  Fallon hooked her arms under her knees, spreading her legs wide open and her small feet dangled in the air of the guest bedroom.
 Staring at the naked stud fucking her, she screamed out at Trevor with passion.
 "Fuck me harder, baby, fuck me better than you fuck your wife!"
-Report_Story #2